deepfakes/faceswap/README.md

 `hist` groups images by similar content

-`hist-dissim` places most similar to each other images to end
+`hist-dissim` places most similar to each other images to end.

 `face` and `face-dissim` currently useless